 The most common vascular disease is peripheral arterial disease—also known as P.A.D.— is a common and serious disease.
 It occurs when extra cholesterol and other fats circulating in the blood collect in the walls of the arteries that supply blood to your limbs.
 This buildup—called plaque— narrows your arteries, often reducing or blocking the flow of blood.
 P.A.D. is most commonly seen in the legs, but also can be present in the arteries that carry blood from your heart to your head, arms, kidneys, and stomach.

-The program is managed by Dr. Alireza Maghsoudi, who is board certified in Sleep Disorders, and Hannah Moon, our Sleep Nurse Practitioner, who meets with patients to review their study results and treatment approach.
+Hannah Moon, our Sleep Nurse Practitioner, meets with patients to review their study results and treatment approach.
 Our sleep centers are staffed with trained sleep technologists.
 Bedrooms are comfortable and calming, designed to help you get a restful night's sleep while undergoing your sleep study.

 If you are scheduling an appointment for a sleep study please print out and complete these two additional assessment questionnaires and bring them with you to the appointment.